-By itself, the act of leasing the parcels would have no impact on any natural resources in the area administered by the Billings Field Office.
 No surface disturbance would occur as a result of issuing leases.
-The potential number of acres disturbed by exploration and development activities is shown in Table 24 in Appendix B. The potential acres of disturbance reflect acres typically disturbed by construction, drilling, and production activities, including infrastructure installation throughout the Billings Field Office.
+The potential number of acres disturbed by exploration and development activities is shown in Table B-1 in Appendix B and were used by cultural resources to determine the number of cultural sites potentially impacted within the nominated lease parcels.
+The potential acres of disturbance reflect acres typically disturbed by construction, drilling, and production activities, including infrastructure installation throughout the Billings Field Office.
 Typically exploration and development activities and associated acres of disturbance were used as assumptions for analysis purposes in this EA.
 Standard terms and conditions as well as special stipulations would apply to the lease parcels.
 All impacts would be linked to undetermined future levels of lease development.